Skip to main content

 The Caesar Tool

 Compile the caesar binary with cargo build --release.
 The executable can be found at target/release/caesar.
 In the following, we just write caesar for the executable.
 Omit --release for the a binary with less optimizations; the result will be in target/debug/caesar.
+More information in our installation guide.

-Verify HeyVL files: caesar file1.heyvl file2.heyvl ...
+Verify HeyVL files: caesar verify file1.heyvl file2.heyvl ...
 Adding --raw indicates that input files consist only of a sequence HeyVL statements and that no declarations such as procedures are expected.

 Timeouts and memory limits: Set a timeout of 60 seconds using --timeout 60.
 Set a memory limit of 16000 megabytes with --mem 16000.